Italics are directly from the proposal scene, don't own them. I don't own Jo, Laurie, any of those characters, except OC.

 Not that she had any time for tea.

-Which is why, 15 minutes later, after a hurried brushing of teeth and a flurry of clothing, Jo was sitting in the office of a small, but reliable newspaper known for revealing political scandals and covering stories most paper's would not take.
+15 minutes later, after a hurried brushing of teeth and a flurry of clothing, Jo was sitting in the office of a small, but reliable newspaper known for revealing political scandals and covering stories most paper's would not take.

 "Oh!
 Sorry, yes, spaced out for a bit.
 You were saying?"

 "Only inquiring on what stories you think you could bring to this paper."